milkmansson/toit-ina226/README.md

 - Useful in battery-powered applications where quiescent drain must be minimized.

 ##### Power-Down Mode
 INA226 enters ultra-low-power state.
 No measurements happen.
-Supply current drops to ~0.1 µA (negligible).
+Supply current drops to 0.5 uA typ (2uA max).
 Useful for ultra-low power systems where periodic measurement isn't needed.

 #### Conversion Time
 The INA226 has an ADC (Analog-to-Digital Converter) inside.